In this blog, we are going to set up and configure the Prometheus Operator.

 object for static targets and more.

-In a normal Prometheus stack, if you want to make any modifications, that will distrube the present configuration but you do that on the Prometheus Operator whenever you want.
+In a normal Prometheus stack, if you want to make any modifications that will disturb the present configuration, but in the Prometheus Operator, we can make the configuration changes whenever we want, and also, the current state won’t be disturbed.

-If you set up the Prometheus operators, you won’t feel that the Prometheus is an external object also it will simplify the overall integration and configuration process.
+If you set up the Prometheus operators, you won’t feel that the Prometheus is an external object, and it will simplify the overall integration and configuration process.

 If you want to install Prometheus on your Kubernetes cluster without the Operator, here is the blog.